milgrim2023/human-speed/_posts/2025-06-16-Tern-GSD-for-sale.md

 - Four piston Magura MT5 hydraulic brakes with 180mm rotors
 - Abus wheel lock - same keys as the batteries
 - Tested capacity load of 200kg - including bike, accessories and riders
-    - Note: all that strength does come with a weight penalty, at ~35kg she's definitely "big-boned".
+    - Note: all that strength does come with a weight penalty of around ~35kg, but with a little thought and care definitely manageable.
 - Accessories
     - Transporteur Rack Front
     - Tern GSD Shortbed Tray Rear (not fitted)